 I started calling him Bear for no particular reason one day over the summer.
 It just stuck with me and I cannot get it out of my head.
 It’s not because his name is Teddy either.
 Personally, I just wanted his name to be Roo, but we had to compromise with my dad who would not stand for anything other than the name Teddy.

-Toward the end of my summer, I was picked cherry tomatoes from the garden and I figured out my reasoning for Bear.
+Toward the end of my summer, I was picking cherry tomatoes from the garden and I figured out my reasoning for Bear.
 Growing up I loved Pooh Bear, so Roo Bear unconsciously felt right and harmonious.
 And that is how come he is my Bear.

 This is my favorite picture of Bear sitting before the wood.
 He looks smaller in photos than he really is by the way.
 Do not let him fool you.
 The dog is something of a beast.
 I swear he doubled in size since I left in August.
 I can’t wait to walk him on trails in the woods.
 To again feel his power and be reminded of the freedoms we all have as creatures of Earth.